Washington Post places reporter on leave after Bryant tweet

 The Post said Somnez had been placed on paid leave while newsroom managers look into the episode.
 A spokeswoman for the newspaper did not respond to questions about Baron’s role.

+Sonmez said Monday night that she remains suspended and doesn’t know how long it will last.
+She said she’s been working closely with the Washington Post Newspaper Guild and there may be a meeting with management soon.

-Members of the Washington Post Newspaper Guild protested Somnez’s suspension.
+Members of the Guild protested Somnez’s suspension.
 They also noted that Somnez had “received an onslaught of violent messages” and “has gotten insufficient guidance from the Post on how to protect herself.”

 “We understand the hours after Bryant’s death Sunday were a fraught time to share reporting about past accusations of sexual assault,” Guild members wrote.
 “The loss of such a beloved figure, and of so many other lives, is a tragedy.
-But we believe it is our responsibility as a news organization to tell the public the whole truth as we know it — about figures and institutions both popular and unpopular, at moments timely and untimely.
+But we believe it is our responsibility as a news organization to tell the public the whole truth as we know it — about figures and institutions both popular and unpopular, at moments timely and untimely.”

 Somnez’s controversial tweet linked to a 2016 Daily Beast story titled “Kobe Bryant’s Disturbing Rape Case: The DNA Evidence, the Accuser’s Story, and the Half-Confession.”